The Old Stone Cottage following the restoration work. May 2018.

 Old Stone Cottage is a popular historic attraction for locals and visitors to Christchurch.
 Constructed by Samuel Manson in 1848, it originally served as a shepherding hut and is surrounded by other historic buildings including a dairy, stables, mill house and machinery shed.

-Now reconstructed, it will serve as an information centre, park office and museum – focusing on colonial life and local history.
+Now reconstructed, it serves as an information centre, park office and museum – focusing on colonial life and local history.
+Orton Bradley Park Museum is grateful to support received from National Services Te Paerangi.

 Park Heritage